Skip to main content

 The billing

-Stripe, contracts, seat management, VAT, the lot.
-The boring part that turns a tool into a business with an MRR line.
+Stripe, contracts, seat management and VAT.
+This is the operational work that turns a tool into a business with recurring revenue.

 Two days with us in a room.
 We walk through your industry the way you'd brief a new hire, and we pick the one workflow worth building first.
 Out the other end: a named product, a target buyer, a price point, and what we're not building.